akaped/blastnet/README.md

 ## How to run this tool
 The script I’ve made for you (blastnet.py) comprises the full pipeline from a to d.

-'python blastnet.py mySequences.fasta -info'
+`python blastnet.py mySequences.fasta -info`

 If the database is present it will use that, otherwise it will generate it.
 If the -p (protein) flag is used the script will perform a BLASTP analysis.

-'python blastnet.py mySequences.fasta -p'
+`python blastnet.py mySequences.fasta -p`

 If the -n (nucleotide) flag is used the script will perform a BLASTN analysis.

-'python blastnet.py mySequences.fasta -n'
+`python blastnet.py mySequences.fasta -n`

 If -eval (evalue) flag is set the user can specify a value for the blast analysis, otherwise it will use the default value of: --- .

-'python blastnet.py mySequences.fasta -n -eval “1E-10”'
+`python blastnet.py mySequences.fasta -n -eval “1E-10”`

 The script will process the data, create a folder with the same name of mySequence.fasta, and place there all the run files + results.
 The results will be the output of  .gephi and .clans file.